arcus/Arcus_Labs_Orientation/deid_notes_instructions.md

 Keep in mind that in some cases, knowledge that a patient was treated by a particular person or at a particular facility might be identifying if it would provide information about an identifying characteristic of the patient.
 For example, knowing that a patient was treated by Dr. Ali could be identifying if it is known that Dr. Ali is the private physician for the Philadelphia Flyers ice hockey team -- knowing the year and the fact that Dr. Ali treated the patient for some specific condition or symptom could be enough to identify who the patient was by reading news coverage about the team.
+But other than rare exceptions, the presence of identifying information about health care providers does make a note PHI.

 See [Must a covered entity suppress all personal names, such as physician names, from health information for it to be designated as de-identified?](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#supress)